Who Should Your Ideal Business Coach or Mentor Be?

 9. Somebody who’s objective and trustworthy

-Often, being a business founder can feel like you’re on an island – you’ll have access to many people who can help you out including mentors, investors, a team of employees and perhaps even a board of directors – but you may often find yourself avoiding sharing certain things with them so that you don’t raise any ‘red flags’.
+Often, being a business founder can feel like you’re on an island – you’ll have access to many people who can help you out including digital marketing mentors, investors, a team of employees and perhaps even a board of directors – but you may often find yourself avoiding sharing certain things with them so that you don’t raise any ‘red flags’.
 A good business coach can help by providing support when you find yourself in these situations, guiding you through building emotional awareness, developing strong communication skills and dealing with any challenges confidently.

 10. Somebody who brings out the best side in you